purijatin/njexl_wiki/Home.md

 And you are pretty much ready to go.
 Now type "njexl" from anywhere in the command prompt - and you are ready inside the njexl prompt.

 ### The IDE debacle
 IDEs are good - and that is why we have minimal editor support, [Sublime Text](http://www.sublimetext.com) is my favourite one.
 You also have access to the syntax highlight file for jexl and a specially made theme for jexl editing - ( ES ) both of them can be found :   [here](https://github.com/nmondal/njexl/tree/master/doc).
+There is also a vim syntax file.

+#### Sublime Text
 If you use them with your sublime text editor - then typical jexl script file looks like this :

 ![Sample Editing in Sublime Text ](http://s12.postimg.org/5dmcutp59/Screen_Shot_2015_05_02_at_6_23_45_pm.png)

+#### For Vim

+Create these two files :

+    $HOME/.vim/ftdetect/jxl.vim
+    $HOME/.vim/syntax/jxl.vim

+For most \*nix systems it would be same as :

+    mkdir -p ~/.vim/ftdetect/
+    touch ~/.vim/ftdetect/jxl.vim
+    touch ~/.vim/syntax/jxl.vim

+Now on the ~/.vim/ftdetect/jxl.vim  file, put this line :

+    autocmd BufRead,BufNewFile *.jxl,*.jexl,*.njxl,*.njexl  set filetype=jxl

+Note that you should not have blanks between commas.
+And then, copy the content of the [vim syntax file here](https://github.com/nmondal/njexl/blob/master/doc/jxl.vim) in the ~/.vim/syntax/jxl.vim file as is.

+If everything is fine, you can now open jexl scripts in vim!

 Happy Coding!